SLAC-ML/OuRAGboros/README.md

 $ docker-compose build --push
 ```

-3) Re-run the `kompose` command from above.
+3) Re-run the `kompose convert ...` and `helm template ...` commands from above.

-4) Commit the updated Helm config changes and tag the new release:
+4) Commit the updated Helm/Kustomize config changes and tag the new release:

 ```sh
 $ git add docker-compose docker-compose.yml